-- Reflects a whole person perspective.

-- Demonstrates caring.

-- Demonstrates an appreciation for human diversity.

-- Is goal-directed.

-- Is therapeutic.

-Graduates are competent to base professional practice on:

-- Respiratory care science. - The sciences and humanities.
+- Provide professional respiratory care for the whole person that is caring, goal-directed, therapeutic, and patient centered. - Graduates are competent to practice respiratory care that: - Reflects a whole person perspective. - Demonstrates caring. - Demonstrates an appreciation for human diversity. - Is goal-directed. - Is therapeutic. - Integrate theoretical and empirical knowledge from respiratory care, the sciences, and humanities into professional respiratory care practice. - Graduates are competent to base professional practice on: - Respiratory care science. - The sciences and humanities. - Use critical thinking, reflection, and problem-solving skills to manage respiratory health care for individuals, families, and communities within the constructs of quality improvement.